← Blog / DTC Brand Building

 The four metrics that matter

 1. Repeat purchase rate — Percentage of customers who buy more than once within 12 months.
-Benchmark: 27% for average ecommerce, 35-45% for stores with active loyalty programs.
+General ecommerce repeat rates typically fall in the 20-35% range; stores with active loyalty programs tend to run higher, per loyalty benchmarking data from Smile.io and Antavo.

 1. Customer lifetime value (LTV) — Total revenue per customer over their relationship with your brand.
-Loyalty members should show 20-40% higher LTV than non-members.
+Loyalty members typically show meaningfully higher LTV than non-members — the gap varies by program design, vertical, and how actively the program is promoted.
 Calculate yours with a CLV formula.

 1. Program enrollment rate — Percentage of customers who join the loyalty program.
-Target 40-60% of active customers within the first year.
+Healthy programs typically enroll a substantial portion of active customers within the first year — exact rates vary widely by industry and how aggressively the program is communicated.

 1. Point redemption rate — Percentage of issued points that get redeemed.
-Below 20% signals weak rewards.
-Above 80% signals rewards are too easy to earn (margin risk).
+Per Smile.io's 2024 loyalty benchmark data, below 20% signals weak rewards; above 80% signals rewards are too easy to earn (margin risk).

 Setting up tracking in Magento